UNSW-CEEM/ceem-python-template/README.md

 #### Poetry

+Poetry is used for dependency management, dependency resolution and can also be used as a build tool.

 1. Install [`poetry`](https://python-poetry.org/docs/master/)
     - Note that this repo is using poetry v1.2.0b2, so install this version (see the [contributing guidelines](CONTRIBUTING.md#get-started))
     - As of August 2022, 1.2.0 is still pre-release, so make sure you are on the `master` version of the poetry documentation